mtuncbilek95/ChibiPotEngine/README.md

 # ChibiPot Engine

 This is my first 2D Engine which works with DirectX11 at the moment.
-It will be support DirectX12 and OpenGL after I figure out how to implement multiple graphics API.
+It will support DirectX12 and OpenGL after I figure out how to implement multiple graphics API.

-ChibiPot Engine will only run a single static scene with no input.
+ChibiPot Engine will only run a single static scene with no input for its initial scene.
+But I will try to figure how to make animation states before I create the complete scene.

 ## Workflow